Clivassy/Clivassy/README.md

 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [julia.batoro@gmail.com](mailto:julia.batoro@gmail.com)
 * 🧠  Currently, I'm learning smart contracts in Solidity and more about blockchain Ethereum.<br> I am also improving my backend skills.
-* 🤝  I'm open to collaborating on Backend and Blockchain projects
+* 🤝  I'm open to collaborate on Backend and Blockchain projects

 ### Skills